 Developing Online Tools for You

-- Declination Calculator: magnetic declination (variation) for a single day any time between 1590 and the present.
+Declination Calculator: Magnetic declination (the angle between magnetic north and true North) for a single location any time between 1590 and the present.

-Each day, a wide variety of users make over 25,000 queries into the status of Earth’s past and present magnetic field with these online calculators.
-People around the world have used these data to set the flight and ship paths, survey historic property boundaries, align solar panels, help hikers correct their compasses, and further our understanding of the migrations of animals like whales, birds, and butterflies.
+Each year, a wide variety of users make approximately 90,000 queries into the status of Earth’s past and present magnetic field with these online calculators.
+People around the world have used these data to set flight and ship paths, survey historic property boundaries, align solar panels, help hikers correct their compasses, and further our understanding of the migrations of animals like whales, birds, and butterflies.